-In this post: Make this easy Chicken Salad Fruit Plate for summer lunches or dinners.
+In this post: Make this easy Chicken Salad Fruit Plate for summer lunches or Sunday Suppers.
 It’s the perfect dinner for two or the recipe can be adjusted to feed a crowd.

 There’s a bit of a back-story to this post so I’ll start with that and then move on to the recipe.
 When my kids were growing up, we spent countless summer days at our pool.
 One of the biggest treats, at least for me, was when we ate lunch there.
 It was such a nice change from hot dogs and peanut butter!
 Anyway, the snack shack menu was limited to mostly kid-friendly choices but they also served what they called a “fruit plate.”
 You could pick chicken salad or cottage cheese for the middle and they surrounded it with different kinds of fruit.
 The finishing touch was a couple of mini muffins.
 When we ate lunch at the pool, we always ordered a fruit plate…I would eat the middle and we would share the rest.